bitnami/charts/_docs/authoring-helm-charts.md

   + `version`: Semver version filter
 - `details`: One paragraph description of the chart

-Refer to the [dependency resolution](https://github.com/helm/helm/blob/master/docs/awesome.md#dependency-resolution) section of the Helm docs to learn about how Helm handles dependencies.
+Refer to the [dependency resolution](https://github.com/helm/helm-classic/blob/master/docs/awesome.md#dependency-resolution) section of the Helm Classic docs to learn about how Helm Classic handles dependencies.

 ## Manifest Files